-- 11. Regarding the Zoning Ordinance requirement that in the case of an existing NONCONFORMING USE the granting of the Special Use Permit will make the use more compatible with its surroundings: - A. The Petitioners testified on the application: "Yes, this will be one of the nicest facilities in the area and match the modern and clean design of the ServPro business across the highway." - B. The existing use on the property is not a nonconforming use.
+- 11. Regarding the Zoning Ordinance requirement that in the case of an existing NONCONFORMING USE the granting of the Special Use Permit will make the use more compatible with its surroundings: - A. The Petitioners did not provide a response on the application. - B. The existing use on the property is not a nonconforming use.